Zazen: Sitting

 In Zen temples and monasteries, practitioners traditionally sit zazen together in a meditation hall usually referred to as a zendo, each sitting on a cushion called a zafu which itself may be placed on a low, flat mat called a zabuton.
 Practitioners of the Rinzai school sit facing each other with their backs to the wall, while those of the Sōtō school sit facing the wall or a curtain.
 Before taking one's seat, and after rising at the end of a period of zazen, a Zen practitioner performs a gassho bow to their seat, and a second bow to fellow practitioners.
 The beginning of a period of zazen is traditionally announced by ringing a bell three times (shijosho), and the end of the period by ringing the bell either once or twice (hozensho).
 Long periods of zazen may alternate with periods of kinhin (walking meditation).

+The identification of Zen with seated meditation has been examined as a feature of modern Buddhism.
+Robert Sharf has argued that the practice of meditation rarely played a role in Buddhist monastic life and the emphasis on meditative experience in the twentieth century presentations of Zen was rather a recent construction shaped by engagement with western audiences.
+According to Sharf, while Zen priests in Japan today perform many different rituals and other tasks, zazen is performed on a regular basis only during structured training programs at the main temples.

 Posture

-The posture of zazen is seated, with crossed legs and folded hands, and an erect but settled spine.
-The hands are folded together into a simple mudra over the belly.
+Shunryu Suzuki explains that one sits in the posture of zazen with legs crossed and the spine erect.
+The hands form the cosmic mudra, with thumbs lightly touching at about the level of the navel.
 In many practices, the practitioner breathes from the hara (the center of gravity in the belly) and the eyelids are half-lowered, the eyes being neither fully open nor shut so that the practitioner is neither distracted by, nor turning away from, external stimuli.

 The legs are folded in one of the standard sitting styles: